All Episodes

 The nurses don't even think about it anymore because they gave up on trying to find it.

-That's how tragic it's got.
+That's how tragic it's gotten.

-Well, you know what's sad.
+Well, you know what's sad?

 I mean, there was a period of time once breakthrough cases started with the Delta variant.